Also known as: tucked 90 hold dips, tucked 90 push-ups, 90-degree tucked dips, parallel bar tucked dips, tucked dip hold

 What is Dips to tucked 90 degree hold push ups?

-Dips to tucked 90 degree hold push ups are a hard calisthenics push exercise performed on parallel bars that combines a dip and a tucked horizontal hold at 90° elbows.
-It primarily targets the chest and shoulders while demanding core stability and strong triceps.
+Dips to tucked 90 degree hold push ups are a hard calisthenics push variation performed on parallel bars, lowering into a tucked position and pausing at a 90-degree elbow hold.
+It primarily targets the chest while demanding core engagement and shoulder stability.

 How to Do Dips to tucked 90 degree hold push ups